sharriet/code-together/tutorial-3/README.md

 **Make sure your virtual environment is activated before completing this step.**

-+ Install the pytest package with pip, which is a package manager for python:
+&#10140; Install the pytest package with pip, which is a package manager for python:

         pip install python

-**Note:** this installs the package in the virtual environment only - not on your system-wide python install, which is really handy as it means we can have many python projects using different versions of the same packages, and it also avoids package conflicts.
+**Note:** this installs the package in the virtual environment only - not on your system-wide python installation, which is really handy as it means we can have many python projects using different versions of python or its packages while avoiding package conflicts.

 ## Step 4: Create a structure for your application

-**You are advised to consult your team here if you plan to deviate from my example.**
+**You are advised to consult your team here, or work together on it, so as to avoid conflicts when you commit your code to github.**

-+ Create a skeleton structure for your application as follows:
+&#10140; Create a skeleton structure for your application as follows:

                 app/
                         models/